MohamedBarbych/Movies-Recommendation-System/README.md

 # Movie Recommendation System 🎬

 A machine learning-based movie recommendation system that suggests personalized movie choices to users based on their preferences.
-The system features user authentication, movie ratings, and tailored recommendations using collaborative filtering and content-based algorithms.
+The system features user authentication, movie ratings, and tailored recommendations using collaborative filtering and content-based algorithms.(TEST)

 ---